Last updated on January 2nd, 2022

-You’ve decided to gain some exposure in the South Korean market.
-However, how do you go about buying stocks in the Korea Exchange (KRX) from Singapore?
+You’ve decided to gain some exposure in the South Korean market, such as buying Hybe’s stock.
+However, how do you go about buying stocks on the Korea Exchange (KRX) from Singapore?

 Here’s a guide to get you started: